feathersjs/docs/02_rest.md

 In almost every case you want to expose your services through a RESTful JSON interface.
 This can be achieved by calling `app.configure(feathers.rest())`.
 Note that you will have to provide your own body parser middleware like the standard [Express 4 body-parser](https://github.com/expressjs/body-parser) to make REST `.create`, `.update` and `.patch` calls pass the parsed data.

-Adding a dummy paragraph to see if the comments are removed.

 To set service parameters in a middleware, just attach it to the `req.feathers` object which will become the params for any service call.
-Editing this paragraph to see if comments are removed.
 It is also possible to use URL parameters for REST API calls which will also be added to the params object:

 ```js
 var bodyParser = require('body-parser');